-A simple example is trying to classify the document as spam or not: "spam or ham".
+A simple example is trying to classify the document as spam or not: "ham or spam".

 Bag of words means just that, we ignore the order of the words.

 The document:

 When the lecture is over, remember to wake up the person sitting next to you in the lecture room.